Garden Oaks Montessori with Environmental Sciences -

-Each Friday is Spirit Day.
-Students may wear sports team or college shirts
+Fridays are Spirit Days.
+Students may wear sports team shirts or college shirts.

-Periodically, there are days students may wear something based on a theme such as Star Wars or super hero shirts.
+Periodically, there are days students may wear something theme-based such as Star Wars or super hero shirts.
 These days will be announced on LivingTree and in the morning/end-of-day announcements.

 The GOMM Middle School dress code requires neat, clean, and appropriate dress and grooming.
 Students should be dressed in such a manner that their appearance in the school contributes to the learning process, doesn’t interrupt the learning process, and represents our school in a positive manner.
 The dress code is in effect at all times while on the campus or while attending any HISD/GOMM sponsored event.
 Note this includes adherence to The aforementioned red, white or navy blue collared shirt with khaki, navy or denim slacks.